Very occasionally, on opening a file you may get a dialog with a message like:

 - If you have no joy at all delete your edited file and sent a copy of the original TBX to support.

 For TextWrangler and BBEdit users a slightly more hands-off approach is offered via those apps' "zap gremlins" option.
-It should prune non-XML-safe characters from the file though you won't know exactly what that is.
+It should prune non-XML-safe characters from the file though you will not know exactly what that is.
 You will just have to look at the resulting TBX file and guess.